This is a foundational article to understand power dynamics.

 Power and power dynamics are not all about blatant and obvious attacks.

-As a matter of fact, obvious and blatant attacks are few.
+As a matter of fact, obvious and blatant attacks are rare.
 The vast majority of the times, you will be dealing with more nuances power moves like undermining, covert frames, covert power moves, and micro-aggressions.

 As we saw in this post, sometimes power moves that put you in the one-down hide behind seemingly helpful and kind words.

 This post helped you recognized -and act- on the more covert power moves.